FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://www.guru99.com/angular-js-interview-questions.html

 [[↑] Back to top](#AngularJS)
 ### How would you validate a text input field for a twitter username, including the @ symbol?
-(Senior)

 We should use the `ngPattern` directive to perform a regex match that matches Twitter usernames.
 The same principal can be applied to validating phone numbers, serial numbers, barcodes, zip codes and any other text input.